-Adam is married and the father of 6 children.
-He has a passion for yoga, kayaking, skiing, hiking and biking.
+Adam is married and the father of six children.
+He has a passion for yoga, kayaking, skiing, hiking, and biking.
 He loves to cook and work in the garden with his family.
 Spending as much time as possible in the diverse ecosystems of Montana is one of the many ways Adam grounds himself and his family.

 Meet our Clinical Staff

 Dr. Sidney Shaw

 EdD, LCPC / Clinical Mental Health Consultant

 Dr. Sidney Shaw has masters and doctorate degrees in counseling and has been a mental health counselor since 2002.
 His clinical experiences include working in rural community mental health, school counseling, adventure-based counseling, medical clinic settings for native peoples, and private practice.
 Sidney takes an interpersonal approach to counseling by attending closely to the relationship with clients while incorporating evidence-based strategies.
 His main areas of experience are in working with clients experiencing depression, anxiety, trauma, relationship difficulties, and grief.
 Part of human life is struggling with challenges at times and Sidney collaborates with clients to compassionately navigate each person’s adversities and unique experience.